 Constitutional Act No. 23/1991 Sb.
 (19 KB, PDF)

 The further components of the Czech constitution are:

 In the Czech Republic’s brief history, the Parliament has also, in reaction to a governmental crisis that arose, adopted Constitutional Act No. 69/1998 Sb., on the Shortening of the Electoral Term of the Assembly of Deputies, which was, in a way, an extraordinary constitutional act in the sense that it was intended to apply solely for that situation only.
-Another act of this type, the Constitutional Act no. 195/2009 Sb., on Shortening the Fifth Term of Office of the Chamber of Deputies, was annulled by the Constitutional Court - see the judgment Pl. ÚS 27/09 of 10 September 2009 and the press release (35.1 kB, Adobe Acrobat document).
+Another act of this type, the Constitutional Act no. 195/2009 Sb., on Shortening the Fifth Term of Office of the Chamber of Deputies, was annulled by the Constitutional Court - see the judgment Pl. ÚS 27/09 of 10 September 2009 and the press release (34 KB, PDF).

 For the complex of constitutional acts, that is, for the designation of the constitution in the broader sense, Art.
 3 and Art.
 112 para.
 1 of the Constitution of the Czech Republic introduce the comprehensive term, „constitutional order of the Czech Republic“, and define what its components are.